WebAssembly/spec/ml-proto/README.md

 There are also a number of meta commands.
 The `script` command is a simple quotation mechanism to name sub-scripts themselves.
 This is mainly useful for converting scripts.
 Other meta commands inside a script will be executed eagerly (especially input) and are expanded in place to the respective scripts.

 The input and output meta commands determine the requested file format from the file name extension.
 They can handle both `.wast` and `.wasm` files.
 In the case of input, a `.wast` script will be recursively executed.
 Output additionally handles `.js` as a target, which will convert the referenced script to an equivalent, self-contained JavaScript runner.
+It also recognises `.bin.wast` specially, which creates a script where all modules are embedded in binary.

 All script commands are only for testing, and not a part of the language proper.